karen portrait circle

 There's a San Francisco Bay boat tour for just about any taste.

-How do I know they're the best San Francisco boat tours?
+How do I know which are the best San Francisco boat tours?
 Having lived in San Francisco for 30 years, I’ve been on a lot of these bay tours.
-We like to take our out-of-town visitors on a San Francisco Bay cruise!

-I’ve included my own experiences and my insider tips for you so you can pick the best San Francisco Bay cruise for you.
+I’ve included my own experiences and my insider tips so you can pick the best San Francisco Bay cruise for you.

 And I've checked the ratings and reviews so I know other people really enjoyed them, too.